TommasoMoro03/Neural-Networks-from-scratch/README.md

-# Neural-Networks-from-scratch
+# Neural Networks from scratch
-Implementation of a simple neural network with all the mathematics behind it
+Creation of a neural network which is able to recognize the digits from the MNIST database.
+I'll show and explain in a simple way the mathematics beyond Neural Networks.